Thursday, August 7, 2014

-In what is seen as the first major population based study, a group of researchers have discovered that a link between the consumption Vitamin D and a major risk of developing conditions like dementia.
+In what is seen as the first major population-based study, a group of researchers have discovered a link between the consumption of Vitamin D and a major risk of developing conditions like dementia.
 The older generation who do not consume enough of the vital vitamin could potentially double their risk of developing the debilitating condition.

-Dementia is a term which is collectively used to cover a number of problems that exist in the brain.
-These underlying conditions all have an effect on the brain, with parts of the brain that control thoughts, language and memory all having the possibility of being affected by the disease.
+Dementia is a term that is collectively used to cover several problems that exist in the brain.
+These underlying conditions all affect the brain, with parts of the brain that control thoughts, language and memory all having the possibility of being affected by the disease.
 The most common form of this is Alzheimer’s disease, which is known worldwide.

-The study, which was published in Neurology, have stated that having low concentrations of Vitamin D in your body are highly linked to the development of Alzheimer’s disease in many.
-The worrying part of this is that there are high levels of Vitamin D deficiency in a number of older adults, the group which is mostly at risk to suffer from diseases like dementia.
+The study, which was published in Neurology, has stated that having low concentrations of Vitamin D in your body are highly linked to the development of Alzheimer’s disease in many.
+The worrying part of this is that there are high levels of Vitamin D deficiency in several older adults, the group which is mostly at risk to suffer from diseases like dementia.

 A report that looked into the diets of the population of the US discovered that a third of those do not have enough amount of Vitamin D in their diets.
-It’s also estimates that 8% of the population are currently running a risk of developing a Vitamin D deficiency.
-The Vitamin is obtained simply from exposure to the sunlight, along with adding various foods in your diet like eggs, cheese, milk and fish.
+It’s also estimated that 8% of the population are currently running a risk of developing a Vitamin D deficiency.
+The Vitamin is obtained simply from exposure to the sunlight, along with adding various foods to your diets like eggs, cheese, milk and fish.

 A strong link between Vitamin D and dementia